Benefits of Incorporating Your Business

 An Enduring Structure

 A corporation is the most enduring legal business structure.
-Corporations may continue on regardless of what happens to their individual directors, officers, managers or shareholders.
+Corporations may continue regardless of what happens to their individual directors, officers, managers, or shareholders.

 Easier Transfer of Ownership